Our 7 Pure Promise Initiatives

 Look for Me – I’m Sharing Pure Facts

-The Mascot XXX (TBA) is more than just a friendly face – it’s the official ambassador for Pure Promise, the sustainability initiative of EHF EURO 2026.
+The Mascot XXX (TBA) is more than just a friendly face – it’s the official ambassador for Pure Promise, the sustainability initiative of the Men’s EHF EURO 2026.
 Curious, positive and inclusive, The Mascot XXX (TBA) shares Pure Facts that make sustainability fun and easy to understand.

 You’ll meet The Mascot XXX (TBA) in arenas, host cities and partner events – before and during the championship.